breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 cultural events, designed with enhanced safety measures in place to reduce transmission risk.

 👉 Want to find out more?
-[Join our mailing list](http://eepurl.com/iQfyS2)
+[Follow us on Instagram](https://www.instagram.com/breatheeasysheffield/) or [join our mailing list](http://eepurl.com/iQfyS2)

 *Last updated: February 2025*